 Pancreatic cancer is a stealthy and often lethal opponent.
 It is the third-leading cause of cancer-related deaths in the United States with a five-year survival rate of just 9 percent, according to the Pancreatic Cancer Action Network (PanCan).
 Other notable people who have succumbed to pancreatic cancer include Michael Landon, Steve Jobs, and Patrick Swayze.
+There are people who you didn’t know survived cancer before 30.

 Pancreatic cancer spreads rapidly in part because of its location: deep in the abdomen and adjacent to other vital organs.
-This gland generates enzymes that help your digestion and hormones that control blood-sugar levels.
+This gland generates enzymes that help your digestion and hormones that control blood sugar levels.
 When a tumor forms in the pancreas, it can easily spread to other parts of the body.
 “Pancreatic cancer tumor cells are extremely resilient and aggressive.
 Even small tumors are likely to have spread to other organs by the time we make a diagnosis,” explains Timothy Donahue, MD, chief of the division of surgical oncology and professor of surgery at the David Geffen School of Medicine at UCLA.

 More than 56,000 Americans are expected to be diagnosed with pancreatic cancer in 2019, according to PanCan.
 According to the group, risk factors include long-standing diabetes, chronic and hereditary pancreatitis (inflamed pancreas), smoking, advanced age, obesity, and a diet that is high in red and processed meats.